Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 #### Changed

-* Updated `!debug` to correctly use channel permissions instead of guild permissions for proper debugging
+* Updated `!debug` to correctly use channel permissions instead of server permissions for proper debugging
 * Disabled the looping message when a song ends
 * Overhauled `!debug` command to show optional and required permissions

 #### Added

-* Delay the auto role for 10 min if the guild is set to high verification
+* Delay the auto role for 10 min if the server is set to high verification
 * Automatically redirect users to the docs/setup after invite
 * Re-Added `!giveaway` command w/ bug fixes and corrected permission checks
 * Added a permission check while adding channel overrides when creating a new mute role